chnyda/taikungoclient/client/docs/CreateStandAloneVmCommand.md

 ### NewCreateStandAloneVmCommand

-`func NewCreateStandAloneVmCommand(name string, flavorName string, image string, standAloneProfileId int32, projectId int32, ) *CreateStandAloneVmCommand`
+`func NewCreateStandAloneVmCommand(flavorName string, image string, standAloneProfileId int32, projectId int32, ) *CreateStandAloneVmCommand`

 NewCreateStandAloneVmCommand instantiates a new CreateStandAloneVmCommand object This constructor will assign default values to properties that have it defined,